dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

     </PropertyGroup>
 ```

 This feature is only supported on Linux.
+This feature is not supported when crosscompiling.

 ### Prerequisites